 Listen, and reflect back what you hear: “Sounds like you’re pretty mad at Mom and me that we’re getting divorced.”
-Let your child have his or her feelings, don’t try to argue.
-You can expect to have to repeat this conversation in various forms over time, as your child adjusts.
+Let your child have his or her feelings.
+Don’t try to argue.
+You can expect to have to repeat this conversation over and over, in various forms, over time, as your child adjusts.

 22. Expect Big Emotions.

 This is a huge adjustment for your child.
 When he cries about the smallest thing, be aware that he is carrying around a backpack full of grief that needs to come out somehow.
 Don't make him feel analyzed by telling him that he's really mad about the divorce, but simply empathize:

 "You are so upset because you really want to do ____ and I won't let you....I'm sorry you can't do ____, Sweetie.
 We're having a really hard time these days."

 23. Help him develop a positive "understanding" of this big transition.

 One way to do this is by making a book for him.
 Start with when he was born, using family photos, emphasizing how much you both love him.
 Say something like: